1Hive/time-lock-app/docs/technical-documentation.md

 <br />

-## Lock.sol
+## TimeLock.sol

-`Lock.sol` is an Aragon [forwarder](https://hack.aragon.org/docs/forwarding-intro).
-By granting the time lock app a permission like `Create Votes` the user will be prompted and required to lock tokens before the user's intent can be forwarded.
+`TimeLock.sol` is an Aragon [forwarder](https://hack.aragon.org/docs/forwarding-intro).
+By granting the Time Lock app a permission like `Create Votes` the user will be prompted and required to lock tokens before the user's intent can be forwarded.

 ### Solidity Version

-`Lock.sol` is dependent on many Aragon apps that use solidity 0.4.24.
+`TimeLock.sol` is dependent on many Aragon apps that use solidity 0.4.24.
 In the future these may be upgraded.

 ```
 pragma solidity ^0.4.24;